-Anyone, but especially smokers, with unexplained or sudden onset chest pain or difficulty breathing should go to the nearest hospital's emergency department, probably by ambulance.
+Anyone, especially smokers, with unexplained or sudden onset chest pain or difficulty breathing should go to the nearest hospital's emergency department, probably by ambulance.
 These conditions may be symptoms of a heart attack or other serious health problems, which can be life-threatening if not recognized and treated promptly.
 Tobacco use may cause problems (for example, hypertension, vascular alterations) that lead to shortness of breath or chest pain that may be life-threatening.

-Tobacco use may lead or contribute to one of the following causes of dyspnea
+Tobacco use may lead or contribute to one of the following causes of dyspnea or chest pain:

 Must Read Articles Related to Cigarette Smoking